In this article, you’ll find answers to questions like:

 As children embrace their independence, some parents aren’t ready to let go, so regression sets in.

-“Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, coordinator of Wyman’s Teen Outreach Program at Children’s Home Society in West Palm Beach.
+“Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, former coordinator of Wyman’s Teen Outreach Program, known as TOP, at Children's Home Society of Florida in West Palm Beach.
 “Parents also tend to limit what kids and teens are exposed to because of their own discomfort with certain subjects, and this is detrimental to them in the long run.”

 2. WHEN TO TEACH INDEPENDENCE?